yarbelk/refasta/README.md

 - [x] Read a Fasta File, output a TNT file ccode and cgroup can be ignored
 - [x] Support blocks and cnames in TNT
+- [ ] Support single 'block' in tnt.
+This needs conditional using of xgroups when the number of blocks  == 1, and blocks when greater (verify this)
+- [ ] Support Outgroup definition in TNT.
+- [ ] In depth handling of '-h' from the interface; the simple one line usages are not enough.
+- [ ] Structure configuration in such a way that reproducable pipelines can be easily set up, and the pipeline can be saved as a byproduct of a manual run.
 - [ ] Coherent Errors
 - [ ] Refactor out the sequence specific stuf from tnt into sequence
 - [ ] Guess the Species from the name